GriceTurrble/recipes.riceprower.com/docs/vscode-recommended-tooling.md

 }
 ```

-#### Workspace settings for HomeTools project
+#### Workspace settings for RecipeSite project

-And the following are what I use in the workspace settings for HomeTools:
+And the following are what I use in the workspace settings for RecipeSite:

 ```json
 {